gnosispay/account-kit/README.md

 ## <a name="execute">Execute</a>

-This function generates a payload that encapsulates a given transaction and submits it to the Delay Mod's queue.
-Once the cooldown period has elapsed, the transaction can be executed.
-The populated transactions are already prepared for relay and do not need any additional signing.
+This function generates a payload to initiate a transaction execution in the Delay Mod's queue.
+After the cooldown period has passed, the transaction can be executed.
+The populated transactions are relay ready, and do not require additional signing.

 ```js
 import {